-The OECD provides a meeting place for thousands of experts where different government institutions can work together to share experiences and seek solutions to common problems.
-As the main challenge, Helmes is supporting and developing a set of applications – a contact and management system – that will support OECD’s core function – hosting different forums.
+The OECD, which is comprised of 36 member nations, provides a meeting place for thousands of experts where different government institutions can share experiences and work together to seek solutions to common problems.
+Helmes is supporting and developing a set of applications in a contact and management system that will help the OECD in one of its core concerns, which is hosting forums and virtual sessions.

-Helmes is providing resources for profiles like scrum masters, developers & lead developers, quality assurance, deployment, stress testing, and analysis, while OECD provides team lead, product owner and business analyst roles.
+Helmes is providing resources for profiles like “scrum masters” for the sprint-retrospective planning sessions, developers and lead developers, quality assurance, deployment, stress testing, and analysis.
+At the same time, the OECD fills the team lead, product owner, and business analyst roles.

 "Competent, forthright and proactive; our interaction with Helmes has grown steadily over the last three years and they are now our main software development partner in the network and dissemination management area"